Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Experiment Design and Results

 \section{Experiment Design and Results}

-To validate our framework against various missing scenarios, we evaluate brain tumor segmentation results on all fifteen combinations of the four image modalities for a fixed test set.
+To validate our framework in various missing scenarios, we evaluate brain tumor segmentation results on all fifteen combinations of the four image modalities for a fixed test set.
 The average score is also reported for comparisons.

-\textbf{Datasets.} We use two segmentation datasets from BRATS2018 and BRATS2020 challenge~\cite{brats}.
-They comprise 285 and 369 training cases respectively.
-All patients have $M=4$ sequences of MR scans.
-To utilize 3D information we perform volumetric segmentation with the 155 $\times$ 240 $\times$ 240 images.
-As part of pre-processing, the organizers skull-stripped the volumes and interpolated them to an isotropic 1mm$^3$ resolution.
-For a given patient, the four sequences have been co-registered to the same anatomical template.
+\textbf{Datasets.} We use three segmentation datasets from BRATS2018, BRATS2019, and BRATS2020 challenges~\cite{brats}.
+They comprise 285, 335, and 369 training cases respectively.
+All subjects have $M=4$ MR sequences.
+We perform 3D volumetric segmentation with images of size 155 $\times$ 240 $\times$ 240.
+Pre-processing details are contained in the supplementary (Sec.
+15).
 The segmentation classes include whole tumor (WT), tumor core (TC), and enhancing tumor (ET).
+Additional segmentation results on two non-BRATS hetero-modal cohorts (with different medical imaging modalities such as CT and MRI) are also reported in the supplementary (Sec.
+16).